 2 / the Keisei Skyliner runs from Narita to Ueno Station.
 It takes between 40 to 55 minutes to reach Ueno Station and costs JPY2520 with trains departing every 30 to 40 minutes.
 Once at Ueno Station, transfer to the Hokuriku Shinkansen and follow the directions above.

 Alternatively, in winter a shuttle bus connects the airport to Myoko Kogen, stopping at the Akakura Onsen Bus Stop.
 There are up to 4 services each day, taking approx. 5.5 hours and costs JPY11,600.

+To reach Myoko Kogen by train from Narita Airport, you will first need to head into Tokyo itself.
 Two train services connect Haneda Airport to central Tokyo:

 1 / the Tokyo Monorail connects the airport to Tokyo Station via Hamamatsucho Station in around 30 minutes.
 From the airport take the monorail to Hamamatsucho Station (20 min/JPY170) and then switch to the JR Yamanote Line or JR Keihin-Tohoku/Negishi Line Rapid bound for Tokyo Station (5 min/JPY160) – a total journey of around 30-minutes / JPY660 one-way.
 Once at Tokyo Station, follow the directions above.